mikerochip/addressables-training-manual/README.md

 Official docs: https://docs.unity3d.com/Packages/com.unity.addressables@1.16/manual/ContentUpdateWorkflow.html#how-it-works

-# Confusing Terminology
+# Confusing Terms

 [Naming is one of the 2 hardest problems in computer science.](https://skeptics.stackexchange.com/questions/19836/has-phil-karlton-ever-said-there-are-only-two-hard-things-in-computer-science)

 Here are some terms that caused me a lot of confusion and what they mean.

-**Local**: Whenever you see this term in Addressables it basically means prepackaged files.
-Another way to think of it is "deployed with the player build."
-Try not to think of it in terms of client-server when you're reasoning about all of the configuration, just replace the word "Local" with "files that are prepackaged with your player" and you'll have a much easier time.
-It also helps to realize that content builds produce a blend of Local and Remote artifacts, so don't get stuck thinking that you're making a "Local only" or "Remote only" build.
-The one exception to this is making "content update" builds, where every file is intended to be deployed Remotely.
+**Local**: Whenever you see this term in Addressables, think of it as "files deployed with the player build" just like Resources, StreamingAssets, etc. It also helps to realize that content builds can produce a blend of Local and Remote artifacts because where an asset needs to be loaded from is completely configured from the AssetGroups, so don't get stuck thinking that you're making a "Local only" or "Remote only" build or anything like that.
+The one exception to this is making "content update" builds, where every file is intended to be Remote.

 **Build Cache**: This is basically your `Library/com.unity.addressables/aa` folder.
 For some reason the Build Cache **does not include the `addressables_content_state.bin`** so if you Clean your Build Cache, not everything in `Library/com.unity.addressables` will be deleted.
+You can change where your `addressables_content_state.bin` gets generated via a setting in `AddressableAssetSettings` so that it does get deleted when you Clean your Build Cache.

-**Build Script**: This is confusing because as a first time user you don't necessarily care about build scripting.
-This isn't custom build scripting though!
-This is fundamental to Addressables.
-Build Scripts are what Addressables uses to make content builds, content builds produce the artifacts that the Addressables runtime needs.
-Content builds are composed of 2 things: Asset Bundles which are your assets transformed from AssetGroups into a runtime-friendly format, and System Files, such as the content catalog, which contain config and Asset Bundle paths.
+**Build Script**: This is confusing because as a first time user you don't necessarily care about build scripting and probably want Addressables to take care of everything for you.
+This isn't exactly what you're thinking though.
+Build Script is just the term Addressables uses to determine what code to execute when making content builds, and what to execute is based on your Play Mode Script setting (more on that in next bullet).
+Generally speaking, any build script should generate asset bundles (with the exception of loading directly from the in-editor `AssetDatabase`), but you get multiple build script options so that you can customize the output (e.g. adding artificial network delays on a per-AssetGroup basis).

 **Play Mode Script**: Probably the most confusing term, made worse by the fact that your Play Mode Script options are the same as your Build Scripts.
 This is an **editor-only concept** and the term "Play Mode" refers to Unity's Play Mode in the editor.
 Setting a Play Mode Script basically tells the Addressables runtime to simulate one of the Build Scripts while your editor is in play mode.
 One of the BuildScripts is called "Simulate Groups" which makes things really confusing!
 That one basically lets you simulate network delays as if you were in a deployed build even though you're still in the editor.

-**AssetGroupSchemas**: These are fields on your AssetGroups (remember, AssetGroups are just ScriptableObjects in your Asset tree) and are the primary mechanism that Build Scripts use to determine how to transform your AssetGroups into Asset Bundles when a content build is made.
+**AssetGroupSchemas**: These are fields on your AssetGroups and are the primary mechanism that Build Scripts use to determine how to transform your AssetGroups into Asset Bundles when a content build is made.
 Part of what the build process does is loop through each AssetGroup and get its GroupSchemas to help determine how the group should be transformed into bundles.

 There are 3 pre-provided GroupSchemas out of the box, two of which (```BundledAssetGroupSchema``` and ```ContentUpdateGroupSchema```) are added to AssetGroups by default and will get you pretty much exactly what you need.
 There's plenty to learn and configure with ```BundledAssetGroupSchema``` so, even though the GroupSchemas system is intended to be user-extensible (via subclassing), practically speaking, you probably won't need to make your own since the pre-provided ones cover a lot of use cases.